audunhalland/bevy-tetris-workshop/README.md

 ## Bevy
 Bevy (https://bevyengine.org) a simple data-driven game engine.
-Bevy is designed around an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system):
+Bevy is designed around an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system).

+*Bevy's [Getting Started Guide](https://bevyengine.org/learn/book/getting-started/ecs/) has a good ECS introduction, but I'll try to explain it here as well:*

 ### Entity
 All game objects are dumb _Entities_, which can be thought of as some kind of Object ID.